 - Your brand as a blogger is all based on your credibility.
 There is nothing wrong with making money from affiliate links, but I recommend you disclose where possible.

 - Loads of bloggers share their rewardStyle links on Twitter and I refuse to click the majority of them, especially when it simply isn’t organically posted and they are sat waiting for someone to click that link and buy whatever they have told them to.
 I have a lot more respect for those who hashtag #aff at the end.
-I’m not saying you need to do this and I’m not enforcing any laws here, but you’ll at least keep your credibility that IMO a lot of bloggers have lost!
+DISCLOSE YOUR LINKS.

 - There is a thing called a cookie period, so if someone clicks on your tracked affiliate link it remains in their cookies for 30 days so you’d be rewarded even if they bought a week later for example.
 This is providing the user doesn’t come through another paid channel afterwards, which would over write this.